Drivers divided on how to tackle pavement parking in England – but most want action

 “We look forward to seeing the Government’s proposals in due course which we hope will put an end to poor parking practices that put pavement users in danger.”

 Several Members of Parliament have been active in raising awareness of the problem.
-Liberal Democrat MP Helen Maguire is due to hold a Westminster Hall debate about the issue, while Labour MP Marsha De Cordova introduced a Private Members’ Bill to the House of Commons calling for the law around parking on footways and verges to be amended.
+Liberal Democrat MP Helen Maguire is holding a Westminster Hall debate about the issue this Wednesday 3 September, while Labour MP Marsha De Cordova introduced a Private Members’ Bill to the House of Commons calling for the law around parking on footways and verges to be amended.

 ENDS